AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 ## R and RStudio

 This workshop does not require a specific R or RStudio version.
-If you already have R and RStudio installed for Windows, you can skip that section, but *do not skip the WSL install*!
+If you already have R and RStudio installed for Windows, you can skip that section, but *do not skip the [WSL installation](#wsl-ubuntu-linux-installation) section*

 For this workshop, you will also need to have the following R packages installed: